-For new graduate students, Kelly Hoag will register you for your first semester of courses.
-Please send an email to Kelly Hoag (hoag@geneseo.edu) with a list of courses that you wish to take (after consulting with your advisor).
+For new graduate students, please send an email to (dapa@geneseo.edu) with a list of courses that you wish to take (after consulting with your advisor).
 Make sure you include your name, your G00#, the course titles, and the course CRN's.
 When pre-registration begins for your second semester of classes, you will be able register by yourself through Knightweb.
-For questions regarding graduate course registration contact Kelly Hoag in the Graduate Office.
+For questions regarding graduate course registration email dapa@geneseo.edu.